vives-project-xp/GoBabyGo2.1/README.md

 ## Documentation

- You can find the user manual in. [ombouwkit](/Documentation/Ombouwkit.md) If you want to build your own converter kit you can find all the additional info in the [Yet to be made.]()
+ You can find the user manual in.
+[Yet to be made.]() If you want to build your own, then here is the converter kit[ombouwkit](/Documentation/Ombouwkit.md) here you can find all the additional info.

 //Last updatet 25/03/2024 12:00 CET